 - 1981 – incorporated under the Non Profit Corporations Act

-- 211 athletes
+- 239 athletes

-- 151 builders
+- 163 builders

-- 117 championship teams
+- 125 championship teams

-- In 2011 over 900 volunteer hours allowed the SSHF to partner in local activities, host events and maintain our collection
+- In 2014 over 1300 volunteer hours allowed the SSHF to partner in local activities, host events and maintain our collection

-New in 2012 is the Sports Investors Club targeting individual and corporate donations.
+Funding for the SSHF is currently provided by the Saskatchewan Lotteries Trust Fund and fundraising events managed by the SSHF as well as the Sports Investors Club which was introduced in 2012.
 Money earned through fundraising initiatives is used to support the ongoing preservation and conservation of the collection as well as the development of education programming and exhibits.
-Check out the Sports Investors Club page for more information!

 Board of Directors